Derived $C^{\infty}$-Geometry I: Foundations: Introduction

 If, say, we have a chain $x<v<w<y$, then we can compose the last two morphisms and obtain the chain $x<v<y$, and this composition represents a 1-simplex $\Delta^1\rightarrow \Hom_{\mathfrak{C}[P]}(x,y)$ from $x<v<y$ to $x<v<w<y$.
 Anytime a chain is obtained from another by composing some number of morphisms in $P$, we add a 1-simplex between these two chains.
 If we obtain a chain from another by composing in two steps, we have three 1-simplices forming the boundary of a 2-simplex, for instance like so

 and we add a 2-simplex with this boundary to $\Hom_{\mathfrak{C}[P]}(x,y)$, and so on. \end{rmk} \begin{rmk} Suppose $P$ is a poset which we view as a simplicial category all of whose morphism simplicial sets consist of a single vertex.
 There is a canonical simplicial functor of simplicial categories $\mathfrak{C}[P]\rightarrow P$ which collapses every simplicial morphism set to a point. \end{rmk} \begin{rmk} Let $\icat$ be a simplicial category and let $P$ be a poset.
-We now have three notions of a $P$-diagram in $\icat$: \begin{enumerate}[$(1)$] \item A \emph{(strict) $P$-diagram in $\icat$} is a functor $P\rightarrow \icat$ (which we can think of as either a simplicial functor, viewing $P$ as a simplicial category with no nondegenerate simplices in degrees $\geq 1$, or as an ordinary functor $P\rightarrow \icat_0$). \item A \emph{homotopy coherent $P$-diagram in $\icat$} is a simplicial functor $\mathfrak{C}[P]\rightarrow\icat$ from the simplicial thickening of $P$.
-A \emph{homotopy $P$-diagram in $\icat$} is a functor $P\rightarrow h\icat$ valued in the homotopy category of $P$. \item A \emph{homotopy $P$-diagram} is a functor $P\rightarrow h\icat$ valued in the homotopy category of $\icat$. \end{enumerate} Via the functor $\mathfrak{C}[P]\rightarrow P$, every $P$-diagram in $\icat$ induces a homotopy $P$-diagram for which all higher homotopies are identities.
+We now have three notions of a $P$-diagram in $\icat$: \begin{enumerate}[$(1)$] \item A \emph{(strict) $P$-diagram in $\icat$} is a functor $P\rightarrow \icat$ (which we can think of as either a simplicial functor, viewing $P$ as a simplicial category with no nondegenerate simplices in degrees $\geq 1$, or as an ordinary functor $P\rightarrow \icat_0$). \item A \emph{homotopy coherent $P$-diagram in $\icat$} is a simplicial functor $\mathfrak{C}[P]\rightarrow\icat$ from the simplicial thickening of $P$. \item A \emph{homotopy $P$-diagram} is a functor $P\rightarrow h\icat$ valued in the homotopy category of $\icat$. \end{enumerate} Via the functor $\mathfrak{C}[P]\rightarrow P$, every $P$-diagram in $\icat$ induces a homotopy $P$-diagram for which all higher homotopies are identities.
 By taking the homotopy category, a homotopy coherent $P$-diagram induces a homotopy $P$-diagram, since the functor $h\mathfrak{C}[P]\rightarrow hP\cong P$ is an equivalence of categories.
 The latter procedure takes the quotient by the homotopy relation and essentially involves forgetting `how' the diagram $P$ was commutative up to homotopy, which constitutes an undesirable loss of information.
-In general, there are also obstructions to lifting a homotopy coherent diagram to a strict one, but from the perspective of the homotopy theory of simplicial categories, the former notion is more natural as will become clear in due course. \end{rmk} \begin{ex} For the linearly ordered set $[n]$ and any $0\leq i<j\leq n$, the simplicial set of morphisms $\Hom_{\mathfrak{C}[n]}(i,j)$ is the partially ordered set of chains
+In general, there are also obstructions to replacing a homotopy coherent diagram with an equivalent strict one, but from the perspective of the homotopy theory of simplicial categories, the former notion is more natural as will become clear in due course. \end{rmk} \begin{ex} For the linearly ordered set $[n]$ and any $0\leq i<j\leq n$, the simplicial set of morphisms $\Hom_{\mathfrak{C}[n]}(i,j)$ is the partially ordered set of chains

 We can identify this poset with the power set of $\{i+1,i+2,\ldots,j-1\}\subset [n]$.
 As a poset, this power set is a product $[1]^{j-i-1}$, so the geometric realization may be identified with an $(j-i-1)$-dimensional cube. \end{ex} \begin{ex} Let $I$ be a set, like the set indexing a cover $\{U_i\subset X\}_{i\in I}$ of a topological space, and let $J\subset J'\subset I$ be nonempty finite subsets.
 The simplicial set of morphisms $\Hom_{\mathfrak{C}[P_I]}(J,J')$ may be identified with the nerve of the set of nonrepeating chains of the form